Rapptz/discord.py/docs/interactions/api.rst

 Bot UI Kit
 -------------

-The library has helpers to aid create component-based UIs.
+The library has helpers to aid in creating component-based UIs.
 These are all in the ``discord.ui`` package.

 View